std::hash Boilerplate Is Dead

 This pattern is based on boost::hash_combine.

-For every single type you want to use in an unordered_map insert your favorite hash table here.
+For every single type you want to use in an unordered_map (or any hash table).
 And when your struct changes?
 Update the hash function.
 Forget a member?
 Silent bugs.
 Add a pointer to a vector?
 Now you need to think about whether to hash the pointer or the contents.

-What if I told you C++26 can help us do this automatically?
+What if I told you C++26 can do this automatically?

 Enter C++26 Reflection